nicarq/sovereign-sdk/module-system/module-implementations/sov-accounts/README.md

 1. It is possible to add new credential to a given address using the `CallMessage::InsertCredentialId(..)` message.

-1. Each processed rollup message increases the credential nonce.
-This serves to protect against double-spending attacks and ensures proper transaction ordering.

-1. It is possible to query the `sov-accounts` module using the `get_account` method and get the account corresponding to the given public key.
+1. It is possible to query the `sov-accounts` module using the `get_account` method and get the account corresponding to the given credential id.

-### The `sov-accounts` module makes the following guarantees:
-1. The credential id nonce is increased on every processed message by 1.